Skip to content

 Weaknesses:

-• Task Versatility: Primarily focused on object detection, lacking the built-in support for segmentation, pose estimation, and classification found in YOLO11.
+• Limited Versatility: YOLOX is primarily focused on object detection.
+It lacks the built-in support for other vision tasks such as instance segmentation, pose estimation, or classification that are standard in modern frameworks like Ultralytics.

 Ideal Use Cases